ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 ### Brisk Menu and MATE Dock Applet

-[Brisk Menu](https://github.com/getsolus/brisk-menu) is under the Solus GitHub organisation, but its been a couple of years since it had a new release.
+[Brisk Menu](https://github.com/getsolus/brisk-menu) is under the Solus GitHub organisation, but it's been a couple of years since it had a new release.
 The Solus Project gave me administrative access 🔱 to the Brisk Menu repo and I've made a new release.
-Thanks to the efforts of a couple of Ubuntu MATE contributors several bug 🐞 fixes have landed too, including **resolving frequent crasher in Brisk Menu and preventing a scrollbar always appearing in the category column** of the menu.
+Thanks to the efforts of a couple of Ubuntu MATE contributors several bug 🐞 fixes have landed too, which includes **resolving frequent crashers in Brisk Menu and preventing a scrollbar always appearing in the category column** of the menu.

 The previous maintainer of [MATE Dock Applet](https://github.com/ubuntu-mate/mate-dock-applet)